platformsh/platformsh-docs/docs/src/create-apps/source-operations.md

                    set -e
                    git remote add upstream $UPSTREAM_REMOTE
                    git fetch --all
-                   git merge upstream/$BRANCH_NAME --allow-unrelated-histories
+                   git merge upstream/main
    ```

 3. Now every time you run the `upstream-update` operation on a given branch,
    the branch fetches all changes from the upstream git repository
    and then merges the latest changes from the default branch in the upstream repository.
    If there’s a conflict merging from the upstream repository,
    the source operation fails and doesn't update from the upstream repository.

 Run the `upstream-update` operation on a Development environment rather than directly on Production.